-64. The assurance practitioner shall read other information included in documents containing the GHG statement and the assurance report thereon and, if, in the assurance practitioner's judgement, that other information could undermine the credibility of the GHG statement and the assurance report, shall discuss the matter with the entity and take further action as appropriate.
+- 64. The assurance practitioner shall read other information included in documents containing the GHG statement and the assurance report thereon to identify material inconsistencies, if any, with the GHG statement or the assurance report and, if on reading that other information, the assurance practitioner: (Ref: Para.
+A139) - (a) Identifies a material inconsistency between that other information and the GHG statement or the assurance report; or - (b) Becomes aware of a material misstatement of fact in that other information that is unrelated to matters appearing in the GHG statement or the assurance report, the assurance practitioner shall discuss the matter with the entity and take further action as appropriate.
 (Ref: Para.
 A124-A126)